punteney/tutorial-django/project-start.rst

         * **apps**\ / - This folder will hold any django apps or python modules used for the project that aren't installed using pip.
 Often this will be apps specific to this project that aren't meant to be reusable.
             * **utils**\ / - Holds various one off items and helpers for the project that aren't big enough to be their own apps or modules.
         * **config**\ / - Holds various config files for things like Apache, nginx, wsgi, memcache, etc.
-        * **deploy**\ / - This folder holds the fabric file and requirements files along with any other items used in the deployment process.
+        * **requiremets**\ / - This folder holds the fabric file and requirements files along with any other items used in the deployment process.
     * **docs**\ / - This folder is empty initially but is there to hold the generated documents for the project.

 Requirements
 -------------------------------
-There are two `pip requirements files <http://pip.openplans.org/#requirements-files>`_ in the deploy folder that contain the needed packages to be installed.
+There are two `pip requirements files <http://pip.openplans.org/#requirements-files>`_ in the requirements folder that contain the needed packages to be installed.

 Requirement Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* requirements_all.txt - Contains the required python modules that should be installed on all systems that this project is installed on (dev, staging, production).
+* production.txt - Contains the required python modules that should be installed on all systems that this project is installed on (dev, staging, production).
 It contains the following items:
     * `Django <http://www.djangoproject.com/>`_ - The latest released version of Django
     * `ipython <http://ipython.scipy.org/moin/>`_ - An enhanced interactive python shell
     * `python-memcached <http://pypi.python.org/pypi/python-memcached>`_ - A fully python memcache client
     * `south <http://south.aeracode.org/>`_ - Database migrations for django.

-* requirements_dev.txt - Contains the requirements only needed on the dev server.
+* dev.txt - Contains the requirements only needed on the dev server.
 Most of the items in this file are items to make debugging and testing easier which aren't needed on the servers.
-    * `psycopg2 <http://initd.org/psycopg/>`_ - A database drive for PostgreSQL.
+    * `psycopg2 <http://initd.org/psycopg/>`_ - A database driver for PostgreSQL.
 On the servers the driver is installed through the OS packages, so it does not need to installed through pip on them.
     * `django-debug-toolbar <http://github.com/robhudson/django-debug-toolbar>`_ - A huge help for debugging and optimizing a django site.
     * `werkseug <http://pypi.python.org/pypi/Werkzeug/>`_ - A debugger that that supports interactive debugging on the error pages.
     * `django-extensions <http://pypi.python.org/pypi/django-extensions/>`_ - Various helpful command extensions to django.